axoflow/axosyslog-core-docs/content/docs/chapter-parsers/parser-regexp/_index.md

 {{% /alert %}}

-For more information about regular expressions in {{% productparam "abbrev" %}}, see {{% xref "/docs/chapter-manipulating-messages/regular-expressions/_index.md" %}}.
+For more information about regular expressions in {{% param "product.abbrev" %}}, see {{% xref "/docs/chapter-manipulating-messages/regular-expressions/_index.md" %}}.

 For example: